nguptaa183/Movie-TV-Show-notifier/README.md

 # Movie/TV Show notifier Script

-Who doesn’t love to watch Game of Thrones or black mirror, right?
+Who doesn’t love to watch Game of Thrones or black mirror or keen to know the movie release date, right?
 We all love to binge watch the newest TV Series or latest episodes of our favourite seasons all over the weekend or on a lazy afternoon.
 However, we are so engaged in our work that we don’t have time to keep track of